National Library of Sweden, A 171

 Main text in brown ink.
 Chapter rubrics in red.
 Capitals touched in red.

-(f.
-5r) Opening plain initial R over 8 lines in red ink with flourishing in brown ink extending into the margin. (ff.
-5r–173r) Plain book initials in red ink over 4-7 lines, several with flourishing in brown extending into margin (e.g. (f.
+(ff.
+5r–173r): plain book initials in red ink over 4-7 lines, several with flourishing in brown extending into margin (e.g. (f.
 149v)) and some with interior reserved shapes (e.g. (f.
 112v)); one missing ((f.
-90v)). (ff.
-5v–226r) Plain chapter initials over 2 lines, with some descenders beween 3 and 13 lines, in red ink, sometimes with penwork (e.g. (f.
-192v)).
+90v)).

 Binding

 Medieval binding.
 Leather over wooden boards.
-4 raised double bands and endbands.
+4 double raised bands and endbands.
 Pin clasps with leather straps.
 Metal corner and centre bosses.
 Spine, in brown ink on a paper label: ‘No 48.’; stamped in gold: ‘A 171’; in brown ink on a paper label: ‘e.
 30. 5.
 7.’.

 Origin